 Genus: Aloe

-The specific epithet "maculata (mak-yuh-LAH-tuh)" means "stained, spotted, having been stained" and refers to the white spots on the leaves.
+The specific epithet "maculata" (pronounced "mak-yuh-LAH-tuh") means "spotted; marked with spots" and refers to the white spots on the leaves of this species.

 Aloe maculata is native to South Africa, Eswatini, Lesotho, and Zimbabwe.
 It grows in rocky outcrops and grassland.

-Aloe maculata, formerly known as Aloe saponaria, is a succulent plant that forms rosettes of green, lance-shaped leaves with many pale spots in irregular, wavy, transverse rows.
-The rosettes are usually stemless and can either be solitary or suckering to form a dense clump with age.
+Aloe maculata, for long incorrectly known as Aloe saponaria, is a succulent plant that forms rosettes of green, lance-shaped leaves with many pale spots in irregular, wavy, transverse rows.
+The rosettes are usually stemless and can be either solitary or suckering, forming a dense clump over time.
 The leaves are variable in length and shape, measuring up to 20 inches (50 cm) long and 4.8 inches (12 cm) wide.
 They are mostly recurved towards the twisted, usually dried tips, with a flat to slightly channeled upper surface and a convex lower surface with fewer or no spots.
 The color of the leaves can turn reddish, brownish, or purplish when exposed to intense sunlight.
 The margins of the leaves are lined with brown deltoid teeth.

 This variable species can be distinguished from other spotted Aloes by its flat-topped inflorescences and usually uniformly colored flowers.
 The inflorescences typically have 4 to 12 branches.
 The flowers of Aloe maculata range in color from red and orange to yellow and can appear in winter, spring, or summer.
 The stalks of the open flowers are longer than those of the buds.